BioimageAnalysisCoreWEHI/napari_lattice/README.md

 =======
-Distributed under the terms of the [GPL-3.0 License] license, "llsz_napari" is free and open source software
+Distributed under the terms of the [GPL-3.0 License] license, "napari_lattice" is free and open source software

+## Acknowledgment

+ This project was supported by funding from the [Rogers Lab at the Centre for Dynamic Imaging at the Walter and Eliza Hall Institute of Medical Research](https://imaging.wehi.edu.au/).
+This project has been made possible in part by [Napari plugin accelerator grant](https://chanzuckerberg.com/science/programs-resources/imaging/napari/lattice-light-sheet-data-analysis-toolset/) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.

 ## Issues